mccrea-cobb/im-ak-survey-implementation-plan/docs/06-conceptual-model.md

 - Provide a framework for a mathematical model
 - Provide a framework for adaptive management (e.g., update the model as new survey data are collected)

-First, the team will gather relevant data and information, including literature, existing models, refuge data sources (reports, raw data).
-Then, the team will develop a conceptual model based on the pROC conservation goal.
+First,  Then, the team will develop a conceptual model based on the pROC conservation goal.
 Model elements will include environmental and population drivers, threats and management actions.

+## Develop a Seasonal Calendar

+## Define Terms

+Write operational definitions for terms in the conceptual model.